Your student-friendly, budget-friendly guide to this lively Floridian city.

 Food and Drink

 For amazing food and drink, visit South Howard Avenue, or “Soho”, to try one of the many delicious restaurants lining the street.
 Here you can find plenty of bars with cheap Happy Hours, and these bustling places are normally flooded with colleges students.
-Local favorites include Macdintons Friday and Wednesday happy hours, boozy brunches at The Lodge, and Taco Tuesday at the Green Lemon.
+Local favorites include Macdintons Friday and Wednesday happy hours and Taco Tuesday at the Green Lemon.

-For the health-conscious, Soho Juice, So Fresh and Fresh Kitchen are great places to find tossed salads and cold-pressed juices.
+For the health-conscious, Soho Juice, So Fresh and Fresh Kitchen are great places to find tossed salads, vegan/paleo/GF/DF meals and cold-pressed juices.

 Another great location for food and drink is the Tampa International Mall, which has everything from sushi, to Irish food, to healthy smoothies, to fancy cocktail bars.